anet-be/lua-yottadb/docs/proposal.md

    - The consequence of the above is that standard Lua list functions (that use tables as integer-indexed lists) do not work.
 Specifically: `table.concat, table.insert, table.move, table.pack, table.remove, table.sort`

-11. Done: populate a ydb database global using Lua table constructors: `oaktree:set( {shadow=5, angle=30} )`
+11. Done: populate a ydb database global using Lua table constructors: `oaktree:settree( {shadow=5, angle=30} )`
 12. Done: add ability to cast a key to a node: key(node) and node(key)
 13. Done: Additional programmer usage improvements:
     - Done: Improve ydb.dump and add it to the standard library
     - Done: Make Lua table and db node display contents when typed at the Lua prompt -- implemented in startup.lua and table_dump.lua
-14. Todo: Ability for Lua to call an M function, e.g. using ydb_ci() and call-in table registration; consider adding invokation format: get(''$$routine^module")
+14. In another PR: Ability for Lua to call an M function using ydb_cip() and call-in table registration
+    - decided not to add M-style invocation format `get(''$$routine^module")` until it is more clearly useful.

 ## Future - Efficiency

 Key and node objects in lua-yottadb are inefficient for two main reasons that require attention in the future.
 Each time a node object or a subnode object is created:

-1. The subscript array is copied three times: twice in Lua (into node.\_subsarray and node.\_next\_subsarray) and once by every C function that uses the node.
+1. The subscript array is copied three times: twice in Lua (into `node:__subsarray` and `node.__next_subsarray`) and once by every C function that uses the node.
 These could instead be cached in single C array.
 2. Each subscript in the subscript array is checked for type validity twice: once by the node creator and once by the C function that uses the node.

 These overheads are repeated for every subnode, so `node.sub1.sub2.sub3` repeats all the above 4 times (once for each dot).
 These improvements are relatively low-hanging fruit, but will be postponed until feedback on the new syntax is received and the syntax solidified.